GregO1778/doslinux/README.md

 * After the completion of building the cross-compiler, `sudo make -j$(CORES) install` is executed to put the cross-compiler toolchain in your `/usr/local/` path.

-* You can unzip roughly 6.5MB `DSLxxxB.ZIP` zipfile onto a DOS system, like MS-DOS or FreeDOS, and then start doslinux by running a command like `C:\DSL\dsl` or `C:\DSL\dsl sh` (giving you a shell into the loaded Linux).
+* You can unzip a roughly 6.5MB `DSLxxxB.ZIP` zipfile onto a DOS system, like MS-DOS or FreeDOS, and then start doslinux by running a command like `C:\DOSLINUX\dsl` or `C:\DOSLINUX\dsl sh` (giving you a shell into the loaded Linux).

 * Also try running `make help`, `make showconfig` if you run into configuration issues.